 By coming here and reading this already shows that you care how you operate and want to do the right thing.
 You probably have little to be concerned about however, you are encouraged to see how good operating practice works on the system.
 What we (good operators) need to be aware of is that there area only a few "bad apples" and they just do not take the time to learn proper operatings proceedures.
 Perhaps we can show a good example.S.R.G.
 Operational Guidelines:

 Any discussions are encouraged on the system.
 Current topics on the air include the art of radio, technical or other interesting subjects, or coordinating work projects.
 Other uses could be to contact your friends or relatives.
 In a REAL emergency the system is available for emergency traffic.
-That's what Amateur Radio is about.
-Please contact AK2O either by email ,or on the air for arrangements on long term emergency traffic, since the repeater can possibly be reconfigured to accommodate such traffic.
+That's what amateur radio is about.
+Please contact SRG either by email or on the air for arrangements on long term emergency traffic, since the repeater can possibly be reconfigured to accommodate such traffic.